 Discounted food items are available for Southern Caroline County (Federalsburg, Preston, and Harmony) residents in need of discounted groceries.
 Families can shop one time per month.
 A $15 minimum purchase is required for each visit and proof of residency is required upon your first visit only.
-The Clothing Center is open the first 4 Thursdays of each month from 3pm-6pm.
+The food center is open Thursdays from 5pm - 7pm.
+The Clothing Center is open the first four Thursdays of each month from 3pm-6pm.
 All gently worn clothing items are $.50 each and all new items are $1.00 with no minimum purchase or income guidelines required.

 St. Paul's United Methodist Church provides a meal to the community.
 The meal is provided by their soup kitchen and held on the first Wednesday of every month from 5:00pm - 7:00pm.
 You can eat in or take your meal with you.